 - light-tasting oil such as avocado oil – OR can sauté without oil by using broth.
 See the “Health it up!” section below.

-- vegetable broth or No Chicken Broth
+- vegetable broth Or you can use No Chicken Broth.

 - minced garlic

 - low sodium soy sauce – I always start with low sodium soy sauce and then add a little bit of salt for flavor if I need it.
 Regular soy sauce is just too salty in my opinion.

 - Hoisin sauce – Hoisin sauce is the vegan substitution of oyster sauce – which is not vegan.

 - seasoned rice wine vinegar – This is the rice vinegar that contains a little bit of sugar and salt for flavor.
 If you use unseasoned rice wine vinegar than you might need to add more seasonings to your dish.

 - arrowroot powder – Or use cornstarch instead if that is what you have.

 If you are vegan and looking for an egg-free noodle to use, it’s not a problem as there are so many options.
 Just make sure you turn over the package and read the ingredients.
 That’s how I learned that the Lo-Mein noodles at the grocery contain egg.
 (Sad day…)